AnneLew/MGM/README.md

 Furthermore, R code for sensitivity analysis and parameter optimization can be found in the respective folders.

 ## Installation guide
-Download and extract julia from https://julialang.org/downloads/.
+[Download and extract julia](https://julialang.org/downloads/).
 Enter the created directory and run
 ```
 bin/julia
 ```